 On Sunday 24th May 2015, despite earning what would have normally been regarded as a valuable three points away at Aston Villa in a 1-0 win, Burnley’s relegation from the Premier League was confirmed and manager Sean Dyche experienced the bitter blow of his team falling through the trap-door down to the Championship.

 One year on, and the very same Sean Dyche and Burnley celebrated a swift return to the top flight having won the Championship title four points ahead of second-placed Middlesbrough on the last day of the regular season.

-With the Premier League season 2019-20 is approaching us, look at www.bettingtop10com/canada/ – a good place to get some of the latest promotions and bonus guide offered by major online bookmakers for the upcoming season.
+With the Premier League season 2019-20 approaching us, a good place to get some of the latest promotions and bonus guides offered by major online bookmakers for the upcoming season.

 However, when one door closes, another one opens, and Dyche was installed as the new manager of Burnley in October 2012 taking over from Eddie Howe who returned to his former club Bournemouth.